matter-labs/zksync-web-era-docs/docs/api/java/getting-started.md

 1. Connect to the zkSync network.
 2. Deposit assets from Ethereum into zkSync.
-3. Check Balance
+3. Transfer and withdraw funds (native and ERC20 tokens).
-4. Transfer funds (ERC20 tokens) into the zkSync network
+4. Deploy a smart contract.
-5. Withdraw funds (Native coins)
+5. Interact with any smart contract.

 ## Prerequisite
-This guide assumes that you are familiar with the basics of [Java programming](https://docs.oracle.com/en/java/) language.
+This guide assumes that you are familiar with the basics of [Java](https://docs.oracle.com/en/java/) programming language.

 ##  Installation
-For connecting zkSync Java SDK, just add the following dependency:
+To install the zkSync Java SDK, just add the following dependency:

 Maven `pom.xml`